ArentasMeinorius/FoodWaste/4aprasas.md

 ### Technology Compatibility

-Due to .NET core used libraries should be backwards compatible but in case there are runtime error, we have provided version in previous segment
+Due to .NET core used libraries should be backwards compatible but in case there are runtime error, we have provided versions in previous segment

 ### Network Requirements